In 2013, I wrote my first book and entered the wild word of publishing.

 The same company published my second book Chuck and Spark Explore the Park – a fully illustrated children’s story.
 Soon after, my publisher was shut down and my two precious books went out of print.
 All that was left was the inventory on my shelf at home.
 A flurry of calls came from other publishers looking to profit by charging me to re-publish my book.
 I felt deflated.

-Still, I had to toil.
+No matter the process you engage, as authors, we have to toil.
 Writing a book is an arduous task.
 Promoting one is another beast entirely.
 Seven years in, and authoring has offered me a business card, so to speak.
 It has opened myriad doors for paid speaking and consulting I never would have accessed without those credentials after my name.

 I understand today that making a lot of money or garnering a “big name” is of least importance to me.
 I am a writer.
 I am compelled to write.
 Authoring has taken so many turns.
 Each has grown me as a person.
-I will never stop.
 Just as the painter is called, time and again, to the canvas – I am called to write.
 How I send that finished piece into the world is up to me.
 I encourage anyone who shares this passion to take the leap.
 Despite the hardships, it IS a rewarding journey.

 Find Pamela at www.BeASeedPlanter.com or on LinkedIn under Pamela Say, BA, MBA, CFRE.
+Visit her Amazon author page at:

 Public Speaking is the most important skill we hate.